-As we all know, a natural disaster can strike at anytime.
-You may not always have a day or two notice when severe weather is on its way, in fact you may just have a matter of minutes.
+As we all know, a natural disaster can strike at any time.
+You may not always have a day or two notice when severe weather is on its way; in fact, you may just have a matter of minutes.
 Because such severe weather and disaster can occur at the drop of a dime, it is important to have an emergency supply kit on hand at all times.
-Most people are aware they need emergency supplies on hand, but are not sure exactly of what those supplies in their entirety may be.
+Most people are aware they need emergency supplies on hand but are not sure exactly what those supplies in their entirety may be.
 Below, you will find a comprehensive list of how to assemble a basic disaster supply kit and keep your family prepared in the case of an emergency!

 Don’t be caught unprepared.
 Take a look below at the items that agencies such as Red Cross and FEMA deem necessary for surviving a disaster.
-It is ideal that you have enough to last 72 hours, or at least three days, so keep that in mind when making your own list and assembling your kit.
+Ideally, you have enough to last 72 hours, or at least three days, so keep that in mind when making your list and assembling your kit.
 Here is how to get started.

 How to Assemble a Disaster Supply Kit:

 Here is what you need, why you need it, and how much you need of it.

 You are going to want one gallon of water per person per day.
 You should have enough for at least three days.
 Remember, you will not only need it for drinking but sanitation reasons as well.
 Save your gallon milk jugs to store water and keep it fresh for sanitation, and opt for bottled water or spring water in the gallon jug for consumption.
 In the case that your water is still unsanitary, you will want a water purification kit.

 A Life Straw is a HUGELY helpful piece of equipment to keep in your kit for an emergency situation that outlasts your water supply.